 NIFTY undergoes a reconstitution every 6 months to stay up-to-date with the latest stocks and market trends.
 During this process, the index considers the 6-month performance of stocks and evaluates whether a company's shares meet the eligibility criteria.
 A team of professionals at NSE Indices Limited carries out the management of the NIFTY index.

 An Index Advisory Committee, consisting of experts in the field, provides guidance and expertise on significant issues related to equity indices.
-This committee plays a crucial role in advising the index managers on including or excluding stocks from the benchmark.
+This committee plays a crucial role in advising index managers on whether to include or exclude stocks from the benchmark.
 Before the reconstitution, which takes place four weeks in advance, companies under consideration for addition are notified.

-To be eligible for listing on NIFTY, stocks must fulfill certain criteria.
+To be eligible for listing on the NIFTY, stocks must fulfil certain criteria.
 These criteria are necessary to maintain the integrity and quality of the index.

 A company must be registered with the National Stock Exchange (NSE) and be incorporated within the country's jurisdiction.

-The company's impact cost over six months should be equal to or less than 0.50%.
-Moreover, at least 90% of the observations and analyses made on a portfolio valued over Rs 10 crores should meet this criterion.
+-The company's impact cost over six months should be equal to or less than 0.50%.
+Moreover, at least 90% of the observations and analyses made on a portfolio valued over ₹10 crores should meet this criterion.

 For a company to be considered for inclusion in the index, it must demonstrate a trading frequency of 100% over the past six months.

-To qualify for inclusion in the index, a company must meet specific criteria related to its free-floating average market capitalization.
-The company's market capitalization should be at least 1.5 times greater than the smallest company included in the index.
-This requirement ensures that the selected companies in the index possess a certain level of market capitalization, reflecting their significance and stability in the market.
+To qualify for inclusion in the index, a company must meet specific criteria related to its free-floating average market capitalisation.
+The company's market capitalisation should be at least 1.5 times greater than the smallest company included in the index.
+This requirement ensures that the selected companies in the index possess a certain level of market capitalisation, reflecting their significance and stability in the market.

 Inclusion in the Nifty 50 index is not limited to companies with ordinary shares only.
 Companies that issue DVR (Differential Voting Rights) shares are also eligible for inclusion in the index.
 This means that companies that offer shares with varying voting rights can still be considered for membership in the Nifty 50 index.